bfidatadigipres/dpx_encoding/README.md

 ### global.log
 Global.log is created by autoingest scripts to map processing of files as they are ingested into Imagen.
 When completed the final message reads "successfully deleted file".
 This message is necessary to clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
-The global.log is copied to /mnt/qnap-03/Public/automation_dpx/encoding/script_logs/global_copy.log every day at 3AM from BK-CI-WEB crontab, just before dpx_clean_up.sh accesses it.
+The global.log is copied every day at 3AM to the automation_dpx/script_logs folder, just before dpx_clean_up.sh accesses it.